Choice is not always a good thing

 So you walk in and you hunt for the pen aisle.

 And they do.
 They have several bays of various pens.
-There is quite choice.
+There is quite a choice.

 Choice is good, right?

-Don’t even get me started on the colour.
+Don’t even get me started on the colours!

 You reach for the first one that comes to your eye.
 It’s a roller-ball.
 Sometimes roller-balls smudge.